raghava936/BikeRentalShop/README.md

-# BikeRentalShopAPI
+# BikeRentalShop

-# Bike Rental Shop API
+# Bike Rental Shop

 This is a simple Bike Rental Shop API built with Flask and SQLite.
 It allows you to manage bike and customer data for a bike rental service.
 The API provides endpoints to add and retrieve bikes and customers from a database.